Frequently Asked Questions about JKA Hawaii Karate

 Each class begins with a warm-up to prepare the body.
 Sprains, clumsiness, or not following instructions are typically the only reason why one gets hurt.
 The warm-ups should not be taken for granted and are intended to loosen up the muscles to prepare them for vigorous training.
 The muscles go through shock when introduced to intense movements right away.

 What do I need to buy or prepare before I start practice?

 Here are items you may want to invest in when you finally decide to join JKA Hawaii.

 a.)
 Do gi: There are several types of Karatedo gis.
-Beginners usually buy the regular heavy weight which usually costs around $30-50.
-This comes with you first belt color white.
-Serious practitioners invest in good quality gi’s, which might be heavy weight, medium weight, tournament cut, traditional cut, etc. and the really good ones can cost up to $250.
+Beginners usually buy a regular heavyweight gi, which usually costs around $30-50.
+These generally come with you first belt color; white.
+Serious practitioners invest in good quality gi’s, which might be heavyweight, medium weight, tournament cut, traditional cut, etc. and the really good ones can cost up to $250.
 Wearing the right gi size for you enhances your karate movements; on the other hand, wearing the wrong size restricts your movements.

 b.)
 Gloves: We wear gloves especially during kumite practice to avoid hurting each other when contact is necessary.

 These two items are the first essential items you will need.
-Other protective equipment include shin guards, mouth guards, chest protection, groin guard which are usually used in tournaments.
-If you need assistance regarding your gi and gloves, approach any of the senior students or Sensei and they will help you.
+Other protective equipment may include shin guards, mouth guards, chest protection, or groin guard which are often used in tournaments.
+If you need assistance regarding your gi and gloves, approach any of the senior students or Sensei for help.

 Do you have tournaments?